vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 Finish the Dapper Sqlite sample provider samples, see fluentmigration with dapper signature update full screen
-Finish the Dapper Sqlite provider samples
+Finish the Dapper Sqlite provider samples create address entry form, try to use also GPS picker to get location

 home screen (splash fickers android emulator) possible shown multiple times. check on default project or google that